How Organizations and Candidates Can Benefit from Personality Tests in Hiring and Selection

 Step 2: Standardize Your Assessment Approach

 How is your organization going to use the personality assessment data?
 Is record keeping required?
 Is there a debrief process that compares qualified candidates before making hiring decisions?
-Regardless of the questions and answers that facilitate your process, we believe it's essential to have a documented and consistent implementation that hiring managers and HR teams will follow.
+Regardless of the questions and answers that facilitate your hiring process, we believe it's essential to have a documented and consistent implementation that hiring managers and HR teams will follow.
 Check out this Harvard Business Review article by Patty McCord, former Netflix Chief Talent Officer, for tips on how you can prepare hiring managers and HR teams to probe beyond the surface during the hiring process.

 Whatever process you select, your framework likely includes sharing a candidate’s assessment scores with hiring managers.
 Doing this can help your managers formulate a robust and targeted set of questions based on findings from the assessment data that can lead to a more insightful discussion in the interview process.
 When executed effectively, these insights will help the hiring manager explore possibilities beyond technical skills and experience to learn how their candidates might approach goals and challenges within the role.